nguyenbrandonm/CTF-Walkthroughs/HTB/Sea/Sea-Walkthrough.md

 Alright so now we see that there is a registration form.
 Lets try some simple Reflective XSS.
 ### Skip this if you want to go for flags, but if you want to hopefully learn something read on

-Alright well that did not prove useful but the theory without even using Burp is if there is a SSRF vulnerability then we can host a http server on our machine and put our ip and a fake file into the website input field to see if we get a hit.
-Ex: `http://10.10.15.203/ssrf`.
+Alright well that did not prove useful but the theory without even using Burp is if there is a stored XSS vulnerability then we can host a http server on our machine and put our ip and a fake file into the website input field to see if we get a hit.
+Ex: `http://10.10.15.203/xss`.

 ``` bash
 python3 -m http.server